cjackson692/CSCE_5218_Group1_Project/README.md

 ├── losscurves.png # visualization of train vs eval loss (NOTE: Predictions are basxed on model state at minimum eval loss (2.758135411204124))
-├── pred.pickle # output prediction sentences for the entire test set ├── prepare.py # loads and preps data for training (see above) ├── test_translations.txt # 5 example input/ouput/ground truth examples, for qualitative description
+├── pred.pickle # output prediction sentences for the entire test set ├── prepare.py # loads and preps data for training (see above) ├── sources.pickle # source english sentences for testing, aligned with truths and preds ├── test_translations.txt # 5 example input/ouput/ground truth examples, for qualitative description
 ├── train.py # all logic to train and save appropriate output files (see above) └── truths.pickle # aligned ground truths with preds.pickle for evaluation